rubenk/pdns/docs/settings.rst

 -  Path

 If set, chroot to this directory for more security.
-See `"Security settings & considerations" <../common/security.md>`__.
+See :doc:`security`.

 Make sure that ``/dev/log`` is available from within the chroot.
 Logging will silently fail over time otherwise (on logrotate).